IBM/helm101/tutorial/Lab1/README.md

     The chart install performs the Kubernetes deployments and service creations of the redis master and slaves, and the guestbook app, as one.
 This is because the chart is a collection of files that describe a related set of Kubernetes resources and Helm manages the creation of these resources via the Kubernetes API.

-    To check the deployment, you can use `kubectl get deployment guestbook-demo --namespace helm-demo`.
+    To check the deployment, you can use `$ kubectl get deployment guestbook-demo --namespace helm-demo`.

     You should see output similar to the following: